leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 The Customer Addresses (OCUSAD) comes from Sync.BillToPartyMaster and Sync.ShipToPartyMaster

-**Customer Master Details:** Whenever there is an update in OCUSMA table i.e CRS610, Sync.CustomerPartyMaster and/or Sync.LS\_CustomerDetails gets triggered.
+- **Customer Master Details:** Whenever there is an update in OCUSMA table i.e CRS610, Sync.CustomerPartyMaster and/or Sync.LS\_CustomerDetails gets triggered.
 When there is a corresponding customer in Magento, the changes will get synced from M3 to Magento via BOD&#39;s

-**Customer Addresses Mapping** handles the synchronization of address of type 1 &amp; 3 from Customer.
+- **Customer Addresses Mapping** handles the synchronization of address of type 1 &amp; 3 from Customer.
 Connect Addresses (OIS002), OCUSAD.

-Similar to CustomerPartyMaster BOD, when there is Add/Update operation in OCUSAD,

-Sync.CustomerPartyMaster, Sync.BillToPartyMaster and Sync.ShipToPartyMaster BODs triggers\* and the same gets synced into Magento
+Similar to CustomerPartyMaster BOD, when there is Add/Update operation in OCUSAD,Sync.CustomerPartyMaster, Sync.BillToPartyMaster and Sync.ShipToPartyMaster BODs triggers\* and the same gets synced into Magento.
 Depending on which address/detail gets updated in M3, corresponding BOD gets triggered.

 The **Address** tab within the **Customer Information** in Magento has two additional fields to store the origin of the address in M3.

-**ERP Address Type** contains values such as:
+- **ERP Address Type** contains values such as:

 _DEFAULT_: The main address from the Customer master (CRS610/E) is now not available in ION version.
 _01\_DELIVERY_: The shipping address from &#39;Customer.
 Connect Addresses&#39; _03\_INVOICE_: The billing address from &#39;Customer.
 Connect Addresses&#39; (OIS002)

-**ERP Address ID** contains the actual sequence#/ID for the address in question as defined within

-M3 (also in &#39;Customer.
+- **ERP Address ID** contains the actual sequence#/ID for the address in question as defined within M3 (also in &#39;Customer.
 Connect Addresses&#39; – OIS002).
 Account information tab saves the Variation ID, BOD Timestamp and BOD ID for future reference.

 <kbd><img alt="Synchronization process addresstype1" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/econnect-user-manual-ion-part2/sync-process.png"></kbd>